 - Decreased motivation

-When a person begins to abuse heroin on a regular basis, or compulsively within an heroin addiction, their body will likely begin to exhibit physical cues of heroin use, such as:
+When a person begins to use heroin on a regular basis, or compulsively within a heroin addiction, their body will likely begin to exhibit physical signs of heroin use, such as:

 - Unexplained weight loss

 - Slowed breathing (respiratory depression)

 - Small wounds in the interior of the nose

 There are various ways that heroin can be administered, including the most common—snorting, smoking or injecting it.
 The latter route carries specific physical signs of use, including needle marks or “track marks” at various locations throughout the body—the crook of the arm, the forearm, the hand, foot, leg, groin region, or even between the toes.
 Repeated injections paired with contaminants within the heroin may cause scarring, skin lesions or infections, and even abscesses.
 In an attempt to hide these signs, a person may constantly wear long sleeves or pants, even in warm weather.